zhan4429/TuftsContainers.github.io/hands-on/pull.md

 ```

 ### Blast
+BioContainers is integrated with bioconda.
 You can find almost all bioinformatics applications from BioContainer's [Package Index](https://bioconda.github.io/conda-package_index.html)

 [Blast](http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs) is a widely used bioinformatics application.
 Here I will show how to pull its latest version (2.15.0) from BioContainers.

-#### Biocontainers
-Bioconda is integrated with BioContainers.
-You can find blast containers from its [bioconda page](https://bioconda.github.io/recipes/blast/README.html#package-blast).
+Here is the Blast's [bioconda page](https://bioconda.github.io/recipes/blast/README.html#package-blast).

-From the instruction, the pull command is listed below:
+The following is the pull command as listed in the instructions:
 ```
 docker pull quay.io/biocontainers/blast:<tag>
 (see `blast/tags`_ for valid values for ``<tag>``)